mmxw/interview-prep/js-fundamentals.md

 7. What is a closure, and how/why would you use one?

   - a **closure** "is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 In other words, a closure gives you access to an outer function’s scope from an inner function."
 [MDN]
-    - in plain English: it is a function nested inside another function that closes over a variable declared in the outside function
+    - in plain English: it is a function nested inside another function that closes over a variable declared in the outer function
     - *example* (**an actual Q from a fintech company**)
       ```
       function createNext() {